 1:15-2:15 Session II

-Breakout II: Workshop: Marketing Magic: Whether we like it or not publishing is a business.
+Breakout II: Workshop: Marketing Magic: Room 106: Whether we like it or not publishing is a business.
 Publishers produce books they think will sell.
 Their number one priority is to make money.
 If we understand the business and the marketing side of publishing it can greatly increase our chances of being noticed by the top agents and publishers as well as increase our chance for success.
 Marketing Magic will provide you with simple, creative, and budget-friendly marketing ideas, the importance of and how to create a marketing plan, a press release, and a press pitch.

 Presenter: Doreen McGettigan

-Breakout III: Panel: Tips for Submitting to Contests: Short story, poetry, and book prizes can be a wonderful venue to get your work published and recognized.
+Breakout III: Panel: Tips for Submitting to Contests: Room 108: Short story, poetry, and book prizes can be a wonderful venue to get your work published and recognized.
 This panel will discuss a range of opportunities available to writers attempting to place stories and manuscripts in contests, and include tips for making your work stand out.

 2:30-3:30 Session III